DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetSyntheticsCheckId

-`func (o *MonitorOptions) SetSyntheticsCheckId(v int64)`
+`func (o *MonitorOptions) SetSyntheticsCheckId(v NullableInt64)`

-SetSyntheticsCheckId gets a reference to the given int64 and assigns it to the SyntheticsCheckId field.
+SetSyntheticsCheckId gets a reference to the given NullableInt64 and assigns it to the SyntheticsCheckId field.

+### SetSyntheticsCheckIdExplicitNull

+`func (o *MonitorOptions) SetSyntheticsCheckIdExplicitNull(b bool)`

+SetSyntheticsCheckIdExplicitNull (un)sets SyntheticsCheckId to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The SyntheticsCheckId value is set to nil even if false is passed
 ### GetThresholdWindows

 `func (o *MonitorOptions) GetThresholdWindows() MonitorThresholdWindowOptions`